 Staying out late?
 Go for a boogie at one of Manchester’s various clubs.
 My insider tip is definitely 42, which offers amazing drinks and indie music.
-If indie is not your music, try out clubs like The Factory or Revolution, which basically offer everything your clubber’s heart could desire.
+If indie isn't your vibe, try out clubs like The Factory or Revolution, which basically offer everything your clubber’s heart could desire.

-If you are not into clubs and live music bars at all, you should give the Gay Village a go.
-It is full of fairy lights, and brilliantly-dressed people.
+If you're not into clubs and live music bars at all, you should give the Gay Village a go.
+It's full of fairy lights, and brilliantly-dressed people.
 The best thing about is that everyone will find their music taste somewhere, and most of the village’s clubs and bars are free entry!

 I hope you will love Manchester as much as I do and that you enjoy every single second of your time there!